menonjay85/robot-mapping/Sheet 2/readme.md

 7. **Transform and Plot Global Coordinates**
    - The local coordinates were transformed to global coordinates using the calculated matrices.
 We then re-plotted these points to show their positions in the world coordinate system, giving a true representation of the environment relative to the robot's starting position.

-These steps provide a comprehensive overview of converting raw laser scan data into a visual format that can be analyzed for robotic navigation and environmental mapping.